copycopter/style-guide/README.md

 * Don't use an empty line at the beginning or end of methods, blocks or conditionals.
 * Don't vertically align tokens on consecutive lines.
+* Don't write more code than you need.
 * Exceptions should be exceptional.
 Don't suppress them or use them for control flow.
 * Guesses at future functionality should not be designed into the application.